 Beyond these key points, you'll also want to look into how many servers are available, and where they are located.
 If you're main focus is to be able to spoof your location to unlock geo-restricted content, it's critical to know where the servers are.

-When should you upgrade from a free VPN to a paid VPN?
+When should you upgrade to a paid VPN?

-What can I use a free VPN to do?
+What can you use a free VPN for?

 We test and review VPN services in the context of legal recreational uses.
 For example: